-The designated boundary for Boyd Smelter/ Mill Site is the area included in the City of Boulder landmark designation.
-This includes exposed building foundations, railroad bridge footings, waterline supports, a dam and headgate, and other artifacts.
+The designated boundary for the Boyd Smelter/ Mill Site is the area included in the City of Boulder local landmark designation, Ordinance 6003.
+The designation boundary includes exposed building foundations, railroad bridge footings, waterline supports, a dam and headgate, other artifacts, and the site's location along Boulder Creek and Sunshine Creek.